lvkv/whenfs/README.md

 WhenFS turns your Google Calendar into a FUSE filesystem.
 It whimsically supports the following features:

 - Create a filesystem out of existing Google Calendars, or create a new one from scratch
-- Read and write files, directories and... well, just files and directories
+- Read, write and create files and directories
-- Mount your friends' WhenFS calendar file systems to share files in the silliest way possible
+- Mount your friends' WhenFS calendar file systems to share files in the most timely way possible

-This is what the Mona Lisa looks like when uploaded to Google Calendar:
+This is what a filesystem containing a single image of the Mona Lisa looks like when uploaded to Google Calendar:

 <p align="center">
   <br>